Integrative Thinking ProgramDirector

 The College of Liberal Arts at Shantou Universityinvites applications for the followingposition in our Center for Global Studies (CGS) and its affiliatedIntegrative Thinking Program (IT Program).

-Director for the Integrative Thinking Program, rank open.
+Director for the Integrative Thinking Program (Professor or Associate Professor)

 About Shantou University